ApexFutz/SiteSlayer/website_server/chat_bot/assets/README.md

 1. Include the JavaScript file: `chatbubble.js`
 2. Include the CSS files: `chatwidget_styles.css` and `chatwidget.css`
 3. Ensure external dependencies (Font Awesome, Bootstrap Icons, etc.) are loaded
-4. Initialize the widget with the appropriate chatbot UUID and configuration
+4. Initialize the widget with the appropriate site identifier and configuration